The store will not work correctly when cookies are disabled.

 Specialist's opinion

-The Snoezelen educational method leads to well-being. (...)
-It is about creating an atmosphere using materials, textures, colours, smells, sounds, like an invitation to go on a sensory journey. (...)
-It is a non-directive practice.
-The approach is based on an awareness of the outside world through the body and the five senses.
-The teacher is a facilitator who listens to the responses to the stimuli and acts on the atmosphere if necessary (...)
-The practice of Snoezelen is first and foremost the sensory skill of the stimulating person towards the stimulated person.
-The Snoezelen philosophy is based on 3 distinct ritualised phases: discovery and relaxation, recreation and sensory experiences, interactivity and return to reality (...).
-Nathalie Casso-Vicarini, Delegate General of the French association ‘Ensemble pour l'Education de la Petite Enfance’ and teacher at the University of Paris Ouest.
+Snoezelen pedagogy induces well-being (...)
+It involves creating an atmosphere using materials, textures, colors, smells and sounds, as an invitation to a sensory journey. (...)
+It's a non-directive practice.
+The approach is based on awakening to the outside world through the body and the five senses.
+The companion is a facilitator who listens to responses to stimuli and acts on the atmosphere if necessary (...)
+The practice of Snoezelen is above all a sensory savoir-faire on the part of the stimulating person towards the stimulated person.
+The Snoezelen philosophy is based on 3 distinct, ritualized phases: discovery and relaxation, relaxation and sensory experiences, interactivity and return to reality (...).